senaisounds/Openslot/PRIVACY_POLICY.md

 - App usage statistics
 - Log data

+### Location Information

+With your explicit permission, we collect:
+- Precise location data to show you nearby events
+- General location data for regional event preferences

+### Payment Information

+We collect payment transaction data (amount, status, payment method) but do not store actual credit card numbers.
+Payment processing is handled securely by Stripe.

 ## How We Use Your Information

 We use the information we collect to: